Zone interdite: Zone of intended German settlement

-A vast expanse of territory in northern and eastern parts of occupied France comprising a total of six départements and parts of four others running from the mouth of the Somme to the Swiss frontier in the Jura was separated from the rest of the Occupied Zone by a demarcation line and was effectively isolated from the rest of France.
+A vast expanse of territory in northern and eastern parts of occupied France comprising a total of five départements and parts of five others running from the mouth of the Somme to the Swiss frontier in the Jura was separated from the rest of the Occupied Zone by a demarcation line and was effectively isolated from the rest of France.
 The terms zone réservée and zone interdite were often used interchangeably, but some sources distinguish a smaller forbidden zone, comprising parts of Somme, Aisne and Ardennes départements, from the larger reserved zone.
 This extra demarcation line seems to have been theoretical only.

 Although Adolf Hitler did not initially have plans to expand territorially in France except for the return of the formerly German Alsace-Lorraine, the total German hegemony gained after the Battle of France enabled him to plan the annexation of regions of France deemed strategically or economically important.

 This was especially true of frontier regions, the incorporation of which could be justified on the basis of historical Franco-German borders.
 At the end of May 1940 (before the Armistice), Hitler instructed Wilhelm Stuckart, State Secretary in the Ministry of Interior, to make proposals for a new western frontier.
 A memorandum written on 14 June 1940 by Stuckart or someone close to him in the Interior Ministry discusses the annexation of certain areas which had been part of the historic German Holy Roman Empire in Eastern France to the German Reich.
-The document presents a plan to weaken France by reducing the country to its late mediaeval borders with the Holy Roman Empire and re-Germanizing the populace of the region, whom Hitler considered "in reality German", while he also planned to have these annexed territories settled with German settlers.
+The document presents a plan to weaken France by reducing the country to its late medieval borders with the Holy Roman Empire and re-Germanizing the populace of the region, whom Hitler considered "in reality German", while he also planned to have these annexed territories settled with German settlers.
 This memorandum formed the basis for the so-called "North-east line" (also known as the "Black line" and the "Führer line"), which marked the territorial extent of the forbidden zone.